 From the first days of reopening, the college has had a strong focus in Christian mission work demonstrated by ongoing outreach by individuals, informal groups and official college sponsored programs.
 Major programs have included the Master's Apprentice Program (1960s through ~2005) and more recently in a strong partnership with Let's Start Talking ministries that involve outreach around the globe.
 On campus, this focus is demonstrated in a strong campus ministry, daily chapel, and multiple service projects.

 Building on a long tradition of collegiate competition, York College quickly reintroduced basketball in 1957.
 By the end of its first decade, the new college had added programs in soccer, track and field, tennis and baseball.
 Women's sports and additional team sports have been added throughout the college's history.
-In recent years, the college has been consistently recognized in the NAIA for its commitment to an athletic's program that builds character in the context of competition.
+In recent years, the college has been consistently recognized by the National Association of Intercollegiate Athletics (NAIA) for its commitment to a program that builds character in the context of competition.
 A cappella music is a defining characteristic of churches of Christ and has proven to be a major influence on the college's tradition of daily chapel.
 For the public, this influence is most apparent in the college's Concert Choir.
 The choir has traveled extensively throughout its history including recent international trips and performances at major venues.
 With the Concert Choir as its flagship, the performing arts have developed a strong reputation.
 Outreach to patrons, churches, area schools and young audiences have solidified the value of the program for many audiences and the strength of the student experience.

-Since receiving four-year accreditation, the college's Education Unit has emerged as the largest and most respected program on campus.
+Since receiving four-year accreditation, the college's Department of Education has earned several external endorsements.
 The State of Nebraska approved the Teacher Education programs in 1994, the first new approval in more than half a century.
 That same year, the State Board of Education granted continuing approval to York College's Teacher Education programs for the five year maximum.
 In 2011, building on this strength, the college initiated its first graduate offering with a master's in education (instruction and curriculum development).
 This online program has been designed to meet the needs of full-time educators.

 During the college's most recent accreditation visit (2014), the Higher Learning Commission (a Commission of the North Central Association of Colleges and Schools) reaffirmed York College's accreditation status.
 Of equal significance for students, York College's Teacher Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 In recent developments, the college launched York College Online in 2010 to expand the reach of the school with special focus on non-traditional students.
 The college has grown from only four major buildings in 1956, to a campus of 17 major facilities on 50 acres that serve the needs of a growing student body.
-Fall enrollment is typically between 400 and 500 students, coming from about 30 states and several countries.
+Recent fall enrollments average around 650 students with about 450 studying on campus and another 200 enrolled in online classes.
+Students attending York come from about 30 states and several countries.
 The college's 7,500 alumni reside in every state and several countries.
 As has been the case from its founding, the focus of the college is to transform lives through Christ-centered education and prepare each student for a life of service to God, family and society.

 Read Dale Larsen's 1966 dissertation: A History of York College